vrahli/damysus/README.md

 - `--clients1 n` to change the number of clients to `n` for the non-chained protocols
 - `--clients2 n` to change the number of clients to `n` for the chained protocols
 - `--tvl` to compute a "max throughput" graph
+- `--onecore` to compute the code using one core only

 ### Examples